Draft Workpaper Posted.

 Estimates of my ancestry between genotyping and whole genome sequencing tests are reported in Table 4.

-In contrast, the Nebula Genomics Company uses whole genome sequencing (WGS) to sequence my genome at 0.4x coverage which corresponds to ~ 1.3 billion positions and results in one thousand times more data than tests using microarray-based genotyping.
+In contrast, the Nebula Genomics Company uses whole genome sequencing.
+Simply put, A genetic test that decodes 100% of your DNA is called Whole Genome Sequencing (WGS).
+As Nebula puts it, WGS includes the sequencing of all genes (coding regions), regulatory genomic regions, the Y chromosome (for males), and mitochondrial DNA.
+In my case, Nebula sequenced my genome at 0.4x coverage which corresponds to ~ 1.3 billion positions and results in one thousand times more data than tests using microarray-based genotyping.

 Imputation Both testing strategies rely on the process of educated guessing known as imputation in their ancestry estimates.
 The companies, 23andMe, Ancestry, and MyHeritage, use imputation to expand their test results by inferring results for what they haven't tested based on the results they have tested.
 The company, Nebula Genomics, coverage at .4x is also a partial read of the genome (about 40%), which is supplemented by imputation to infer the sequence of gaps in the data for the remaining 60%.